Catallactic/catallactic-site/docs/yellowpaper.md

 where M=Money Supply, V=Velocity of circulation (the number of times money changes hands), P=Average Price Level, T=Volume of transactions of goods and services

 The <b>velocity of money</b> is a measurement of the rate at which money is exchanged in an economy.
 It is the number of times that money moves from one entity to another.
 The velocity of money also refers to how much a unit of currency is used in a given period of time.
 Simply put, it's the rate at which consumers and businesses in an economy collectively spend money.
 The velocity of money is usually measured as a ratio of gross domestic product (GDP) to a country's M1 or M2 money supply.

+### 5.4.
+Growing Supply Policies

+Inflation Targeting vs. Price Level Targeting

+Nominal GDP Targeting

+Rules vs. Discretion in Monetary Policy (Taylor Rule, Friedman’s k-percent rule)

+### 5.5.
+Growing Supply Mechanisms

+#### 5.5.1.
+Interest Rates

+#### 5.5.2.
+Negative Interest Rate Policy (NIRP)

+#### 5.5.3.
+Loans

+#### 5.5.4.
+QE

+#### 5.5.5.
+Forward Guidance

+### 5.6.
+Austrian business cycle theory (ABCT)

+Post-Keynesian Monetary Theory (Endogenous Money)

+Austrian School’s View on Money & Credit Cycles

+Modern Monetary Theory (MMT)

+<br/><br/><div className="divider div-transparent div-dot"></div><br/><br/><br/>

+## 6. Monetary Competition
+---

+### 6.1.
+Gresham Law

+### 6.2.
+Quality Theory of Money

+Quantity Theory of Money does not reconciliate well with competing currencies.
+As Hayek claimed

+> The quantity theory presupposes that there is only one kind of money in circulation within a given territory, the quantity of which can be ascertained by counting its homogeneous (or near-homogeneous) units".
+This is not the case for private money issued in a competence reguime.

+This means Fisher's Exchange Equation or Velocity of Money (Token Velocity) are not theories of application for Utility Tokens and, therefore, for competing CryptoCommodities.

+Despite Adam Smith proposed the so-called real bills doctrine, or a quality theory of money, in the Wealth of Nations, there is not a Quality Theory of Money development in the classic bibliography.
+There are papers on what should be The Quality of Money but there is not a unified theory.
+Additionally, if there would be a Quality Theory of Money it should need to be updated to cope with electronic means, internet, blockchain and cryptocurrencies advent.
+Therefore, we must retake the existing work on Quality of Money and propose a unified Quality Theory of Money within CryptoCommodity design.